phaakma/linz_wfs/readme.md

 poll_interval = 10      # OPTIONAL: defaults to 10
 max_polling_time = 600  # OPTIONAL: defaults to 600
 wkid = 2193             # OPTIONAL: defaults to 2193 (NZTM)
+extent_path =           # OPTIONAL: a polygon feature for the extent

 ```

 >NOTE: Windows file paths should use double backslashes.
+Don't use quotation marks.

 - api_key - Required.
 A valid LINZ api key.
 This key must be manually scoped for "Query layer data", "Full access to tables and layers" and "Full access to data exports".
 - data_directory - Optional.
 A path to the data folder.
 Ensure that there is enough disk space in this location to hold the staging data and implement cleanup processes as necessary.
 Ensure the user account running the process has read and write access to this folder.